 On September 15, 2020, the Company entered into a Deed of Absolute Sale with ALO Prime Realty Corporation for the acquisition of Teleperformance Cebu for a purchase price of ₱1.45 billion (VAT-exclusive), payable in two installments.
 Pursuant to the transaction, the following were assigned to the Company: (i) the Teleperformance Cebu building; (ii) the Tenant Lease Contracts and Permits covering the Property; and (iii) the Contract of Land Lease with ALI as lessor.
-Please see further discussion of this arrangement below in the section entitled "Certain Agreements Relating to the The Company and the Properties - Land Lease Agreements"
+The valuation of the Property is aligned with the appraisal report issued by Asian Appraisal.
+Asian Appraisal used the Cost Approach method of valuation which considers the cost to reproduce or replace the assets based on current market prices for similar assets, with allowance for accrued depreciation based on physical wear and tear and obsolescence.
+Please see further discussion of this arrangement below in the section entitled "Certain Agreements Relating to the Company and the Properties - Land Lease Agreements."